AlienDenis12/LawinServerV3/README.md

 # LawinServerV3
 ### LawinServer V3 is a fortnite backend written in Node.js (based on lawinV2)

-note: I have quit coding so i will not update this anymore buti have done alot realistically the only missing thing are season challenges
+note: I am back and i will add whats missing soon

 ## Credits
 | Name | Contributions |